umr-ds/NOREC4DNA/README.md

 Allows easy en- and decoding used .ini files.
 Since the supplied encoder can create such .ini files, this is especially useful for easy decoding.

 ### helpful_scripts

 there are various more or less useful scripts inside `helpful_scripts/`

-TODO

 ---

-## TODO:

-- generate _**all**_ possible packets for each Method, log the error_prob of all of them
-- check error-resilience: on non-successful decode: how much can be read..
-- check required overhead to decode
-- check absolute overhead (header, additional packets,...)
-- select a licence
-- merge ru10_find_minimum into find_minimum!